vancluever/z2d/README.md

-[Cairo](https://www.cairographics.org): most operations take place through the `Context`, which connect `Pattern`s (pixel/color sources) and `Surface`s (drawing targets/buffers). `Path`s contain the vector data for filling and stroking operations.
+[Cairo](https://www.cairographics.org): most operations take place through the `Context`, which connect `Pattern`s (pixel/color sources) and `Surface`s (drawing targets/buffers). `Path`s contain the vector data for filling and stroking operations, and so on.

-Every component of z2d can be worked with directly in an unmanaged fashion without the `Context` as well, if so desired; `Surfaces` can be interfaced with directly, `Surface` and `Path` can be used with static buffers (in addition to their traditional unmanaged variant), and the `painter` functions for filling and stroking can be called directly with the output of these.
+Every component of z2d can be worked with directly in an unmanaged fashion without the `Context` as well, if so desired. `Surfaces` can be interfaced with directly, `Surface` and `Path` can be used with static buffers (in addition to their traditional unmanaged variant), and the `painter` functions for filling and stroking can be called directly with the output of these.
 For these cases, `Context` serves as a reference example.
 Additionally, plumbing further into the `painter` package can demonstrate how functions in the `compositor` package can be worked with at the lower level.
+Additional supporting functionality (e.g., gradient sources, text, etc.) can also be worked with individually to the extent that it makes sense to do so.

 ## What's supported